 Over the last few years, Charles has made progress both emotionally and physically.
 Charles now works from home so he is able to take better care of himself and rest when he needs to.
 Additionally, Charles explains that CCM3 causes issues in the digestive lining, so he avoids processed foods and especially foods containing emulsifiers.
 He says he feels much healthier than he has in the past.

 When it comes to research on his condition, Charles has confidence and faith in the scientific process.
 “As long as I can hold out for science to come out with a solution, I will be okay,” he says.
-Charles has volunteered to be an AllStripes Ambassador and appreciates how the platform makes it easy to organize his medical information.
+Charles has volunteered to be an AllStripes Ambassador and appreciates how the platform can make it easy to organize his medical information.